nhsd-a2si/docs-uec-appts/_pages/assurance/assurance_overview.md

 ### Explore requirements and standards

 Explore published documentation covering detailed technical and business requirements available on NHS Developer portal

 ### Design, build and self test

 Using published documentation, gaining access to NHS Digital integration test environments design, build and self test solution

 ### Integration testing

-  Technical confirmance with Solutions ASsurance (SA) team.
+Technical conformance with Solutions ASsurance (SA) team.
 Undertaking testing and validation activities against a services requirements.
 Providing evidence where applicable.
-Completing the <a href="assurance_scal.html" target="_blank">Supplier Conformance Assessment List</a>
+Completing the <a href="assurance_scal.html" target="_blank">Supplier Conformance Assessment List</a> (SCAL).

+N.B.
+If the supplier is new to NHS Digital a completely new SCAL will be required.
+If the supplier has previously been onboarded by NHS Digital then only an uplift of the current SCAL (by completing service specific tab) is required.

 ### Completion of SCAL

-  qwerty

 ### Technical conformance certificate

-  qwerty
+On successful completion of technical conformance  NHS Digital solutions assurance provider a Technical Conformance Certificate

 ### Connection agreement

 qwerty

 ## Service provider/comissioner

 ### Elegibility and prerequisites

 qwerty

 ### End user NHS Digital service pack

 qwerty

 ### Local Assurance

 qwerty

 ### End user preparation

 qwerty

 ### On-line end user agreement

 qwerty

 ## Service provider and supplier